MENU

 2008

-Serving in the American Fraternal Alliance
+Cheaney Leads American Fraternal Alliance Board

 Barbara Cheaney, Catholic Life Insurance Vice President of Marketing & Communications, is elected as the new Chair of the American Fraternal Alliance Board.